SAP/cf-nodejs-logging-support/README.md

 // ... "msg":"This is a test" ...
 ```

 With custom fields added to custom_fields field.
-Keep in mind, that the last argument is handled as custom_fields object, if it is an object.
+Keep in mind that the last argument is handled as custom_fields object, if it is an object.
 ```js
 logMessage("info", "Test data %j", {"field" :"value"});
 // ... "msg":"Test data %j"